nfdi4plants/nfdi4plants.knowledgebase/src/docs/community-docs/CMML/cmml-quickstart.md

 ### 📖 isa.study.xlsx and isa.assay.xlsx

-The isa.study- and isa.assay-file consist of two excel-sheet
+The isa.study.xlsx and isa.assay.xlsx files consist of two excel sheets

-1. __Samplesheet__ that holds the name of the study or assay
+1. __Sample sheet__ that holds the name of the study or assay

-  :arrow_right: Here you __describe__ the samples in details, how they have been processed and give them a __CMML-specific label__ that consists of your project-number and a following numbering
+  :arrow_right: Here you __describe__ your samples, how they have been processed and give them a __CMML-specific label__ that consists of your project-number and a following numbering

-__:pen: The samples must be labelled with the last digits and the box with the project-number and sampleset.__
+__:pen: The samples must be labelled with the last digits and the box with the project-number and sample set.__
 > Example:
 >
 > - The __first sampleset__ has 20 samples and your project-number is: 23-0065
 > - The final numbering in the samplesheet would be: __23-0065_001__ up to __23-0065_020__
-> - The samplebox must be labbeled with __23-0065_01__
+> - The sample box must be labeled with __23-0065_01__
-> - The sampletubes must then be labelled with __001__ up to __020__
+> - The sample tubes must then be labelled with __001__ up to __020__
-> - If you provide another sampleset, the numbering on the tubes are consecutive for all samples.
+> - If you provide another sample set, the numbering on the tubes are consecutive for all samples.
 >

-2. __Metadata__ - the sheet is called 'Study' or 'Assay'
+1. __Metadata__ - the sheet is called 'Study' or 'Assay'

  :pen: __Fill out__ the Metadata as best as you can (the following parts are mandatory):